 Drowning: A Top Cause of Death

 A report by the World Health Organization (WHO) says drowning is among the top causes of death for children worldwide, and programs like the Society's Swim to Survive could have immunization-like benefits.
 Read the media release and get the facts.
 The WHO report identifies drowning as a major public health issue and calls on the world's nations to ramp up drowning prevention efforts.
-Read the WHO media release and read or download the Global Report on Drowning: Preventing a Leading Killer.
+Download the Global report on drowning: preventing a leading killer.